Eligibility and Types of Membership

 • Employment in a college or university, teaching business tax in a professional or instructor capacity

-General accounting, auditing, or legal practice (outside the tax field), general government administration, legal or accounting clerkship, or student/work programs generally will not be counted in arriving at the prescribed requirements of five years' tax experience.
+Legal practice (outside the tax field), general government administration, legal or accounting clerkship, or student/work programs generally will not be counted in arriving at the prescribed requirements of five years' tax experience.

 Close